CIF Parser¶

 5CBL covale ILE CD1 BME C2

-Then we pipe the output through Unix shell utilities.
+Then we pipe the output through Unix shell tools.

 | grep disulf